whole-tale/wt-design-docs/mockups/tale-publishing/README.rst

 Tale Publication View
 *********************

+Once the user has clicked Publish Tale in either the Tale or Status View, they see this modal dialog.

 Note: This is a very rough mockup and does not reflect how it will look when implemented.